 Do you have active kids who need to burn off some energy?
 Tell them to jump!
 It's easy, fun, and requires nothing more than your own two feet.
-We recently spent some time exploring jumping and came up with some fun ways to add a little variety to this classic exercise.
+Here are some fun ways to add a little variety to this classic gross motor exercise.

 2. Who can jump the most?
 This one should really be titled "a sneaky way to tire your kids out when they have way too much energy."
 All you have to do is say "Who can jump the most before getting tired?
 Ready, set, go... start jumping!"
 Have your kids jump and jump some more.
 Who will be the last one jumping?
 This is a great way to tire the kids out when they have excess energy.
 Keep it in your arsenal because you can use it on road trips, rainy days, or any other time your kids are bouncing off the walls.